 We believe that the provisions in our equity award agreements relating to change in control support our compelling business need to incentivize the retention of key employees during the uncertain times preceding a potential change in control.
-As described below, awards granted on or after March 29, 2019 provide for accelerated vesting following a change in control only if such change in control is followed by actual or constructive termination (i.e., a "double trigger"), in order to further incentivize post-change in control retention and engagement.
+As described below, awards provide for accelerated vesting following a change in control only if such change in control is followed by actual or constructive termination (i.e., a "double trigger"), in order to further incentivize post-change in control retention and engagement.

-For the LTIP awards granted March 29, 2019 and after, in the case of death or disability, the awards will immediately vest on a pro-rata basis in proportion to the percentage of the vesting period the participant served prior to termination, and the performance-based vesting condition shall be deemed to have been achieved at target level, as applicable, except that for the awards granted March 2, 2021, only outstanding and incomplete measurement periods shall be deemed to have been achieved at target level.
+In the case of death or disability, the awards will immediately vest on a pro-rata basis in proportion to the percentage of the vesting period the participant served prior to termination, and any outstanding and incomplete measurement periods shall be deemed to have been achieved at target level, except that for the awards granted March 30, 2020, the entire performance-based vesting condition shall be deemed to have been achieved at target level.
 In the event of voluntary resignation (other than for good reason, as defined in the applicable award agreements), any unvested portion of an award will be forfeited.